AndieWill510/tinydoor/Options/007-the-problem-is-not-autistic-behavior.md

 Behavior means something.

 Behavior is often the body speaking in the only language available to it.
+I had a friend tell me recently, "if it's too loud, cover your ears" which I thought made a lot of sense.

 The distraction begins when people treat the behavior as the whole problem.